copods/kela-quiz/README.md

 ```

 That way, we can keep your local db clean and keep your tests isolated from one another.

-### Vitest

-For lower level tests of utilities and individual components, we use `vitest`.
-We have DOM-specific assertion helpers via [`@testing-library/jest-dom`](https://testing-library.com/jest-dom).

 ### Type Checking